jaredks/tweetokenize/README.md

 Regular expression based tokenizer for Twitter.
 Focused on tokenization and pre-processing to train classifiers for sentiment, emotion, or mood.

-Intended as glue between Python wrappers for Twitter API and the Natural Language Toolkit (NLTK), but probably applicable to tokenizing any short messages of the social networking variety.
+Intended as glue between Python wrappers for Twitter API and machine learning algorithms of the Natural Language Toolkit (NLTK), but probably applicable to tokenizing any short messages of the social networking variety.

 ```python
 from tweetokenize import Tokenizer